santarini/python/README.md

 # Python

-Python is the Dog of programming -- it loves you uncondtionally.
+Python is man's best friend.

 This repo is an aggregation of Python programs and snippets.
 I almost always come here before I start writing a new Python script because I have so many useful snippets already written out.
 And having all of these snippets in one place makes scripting largely *plug-and-play*.